Stinson’s Venerable “Flying Jeep”

 EVALUATION

 By modern civil lightplane standards, the performance of the L-5 is considered average and unimpressive, but during World War II it was deemed very respectable.
 Nominally capable of operating from a 600 foot long dry sod runway at maximum gross weight, when less heavily laden it could easily cope with half that distance in competent hands.
-During testing at Fort Sill in August 1941, the prototype was consistently able to takeoff and land within 200 feet with just the pilot aboard.
+During testing at Fort Sill in August 1941, the prototype was consistently able to take off and land within 200 feet with just the pilot aboard.
 However, in normal use the heavier production aircraft faced with a takeoff over a 50-foot obstacle from a rough, unpaved runway needed 800 to 1,000 feet to clear an obstacle.
-This was considered the minimum safe length for daily operations.
-On soft ground or in deep grass, the takeoff distance could exceed 1,500 feet to clear a 50-foot obstacle, so in that instance the lightweight L-4 Cub was often superior for getting airborne more quickly.
+This was considered the minimum safe length for daily operations although strips half that length were sometimes used.
+On soft ground or in deep grass, the takeoff distance could exceed 1,500 feet to clear a 50-foot obstacle, so in that instance, the lightweight L-4 Cub was often superior for getting airborne more quickly.
 Due to its lower mass the Cub was also easier to stop when landing on icy or muddy short strips where braking was poor to nil.
 Overall, however, the L-5 was vastly superior to the the Cub and other “grasshoppers”.

 © 2021 James H. Gray / SOPA